cjemedia/cje-hub/README.md

-# CJE Hub - Ciara J Evans Digital Platform
+# CJE Hub - Ciara J. Evans Digital Platform

 A comprehensive digital platform for CJE Media and CJE Experiences, featuring a main website and client portal.